Research

 This thesis aims to find evidence of the “fear of floating” in three Latin American countries: Mexico, Chile, and Brazil.
 By considering the role of the exchange rate in their monetary policy and describing it as an augmented forward-looking Taylor Rule with interest rate smoothing.
 If the Taylor Rule does not describe the behavior of their target rates, then evidence of “fear of floating” will be found.

-With several members of the Study Group established by the Markets Committee,
+Bank of International Settlements Sep 2018, Study Group established by the Markets Committee

 This report presents the Group’s findings.
 Among other sources, it is based on information from structured interviews with market participants, a Markets Committee workshop in January 2018, and a survey of central banks’ current and planned initiatives in market monitoring.
 The report highlights key recent developments in market structure, includes statistics on notable trends, and outlines the priorities and approaches of central banks in undertaking near-time and medium-term market monitoring.